 We all deserve a little erotica in our social media diet — it’s healthy and natural.
 Look at Zack Grear, a NY-based queer erotic artist who uses markers and collage to alter found imagery and vintage gay porn.
 Unique and dynamic, Grear’s work has a modern energy overlaid on nostalgia and classic visuals.
 His work has featured superstars like James Baldwin, Grace Jones, Aaliyah, Andy Warhol, as well as New York nightlife legends and queer leaders.
 His art reminds us that “queer can mean rage, joy, beauty and always be punk.”

 If you are not familiar with TS Madison from her fantastic WeTV series or from her time as a guest judge on RuPaul’s DragRace, then you’ve been living under a rock.
 Maybe a very straight rock?
-But now that I’ve shared her with you, get to know this superstar before her upcoming gay rom-com Bros hits the theaters in September.
+You can also check her out in the gay rom-com Bros (now streaming).
 Following this diva on social media is a unique journey every day, with frequent live chats, jokes, and some very fundamental reading.
 If you like your tea scalding hot with a side of shade, then Maddie’s accounts are the ones for you.

 Griffin Maxwell Brooks (they/them/theirs)